nrooney024/501Society/README.md

 ######################## Get request steps to show learning stacks: ########################################################################

 Controller
-- Update this to pull in data from the database
+- Update this to pull in data from the database (Believe this is done!)

 Route
 - Make sure the route is set up to accept this request